ben-simmons/dotfiles/README.md

 For the theme I'm using [powerlevel10k](https://github.com/romkatv/powerlevel10k), which is quite fast, slick, and has a really nice configuration script.
 I've configured it to use the Pure style, and I like using the [Snazzy](https://github.com/sindresorhus/iterm2-snazzy) iTerm2 theme with Fira Code Nerd fonts.

+Iterm shell integration allows iterm to read your shell output.
+A useful shortcut is `Cmd+Shift+A`, which copies the last shell output.
+Useful for chaining commands.

+## Custom Commands

+For custom shell commands, add your bash files to the [.local/bin](.local/bin) folder.

+The [install-symlinks.sh](scripts/install-symlinks.sh) script links them, and [.zshrc](.zshrc) puts `~/.local/bin` on the `$PATH`.

 ## AI